nicktrienensfuzz/bookings/README.md

-A shared calendaer with annaomized events for sharing out side teh company
+A shared calendar with annaomized events for sharing outside the company

 Delpoyed
 https://book-with-monstar-rfzisaddoa-uc.a.run.app/